 As stated in the Graduate Assistance/Associate Manual, a GA who is appointed during the Fall and/or Spring academic semesters will receive a reduction in the tuition amount which is dependent on Full-time Equivalent (FTE), enrollment, and dates of the appointment contract.
 The University of Arizona will cover the single student Campus Health insurance premium charges for a GA during their appointment.

-GA benefits DO NOT cover mandatory fees, program fees, differential tuition, or any other fees charged by the University for specific programs.
+GA benefits DO NOT cover fees, program fees, differential tuition, or any other fees charged by the University for specific programs.

-Students needing to delay payment of any remaining tuition, mandatory fees, and or program fees can enroll in the GA Deferment Plan.
+Students needing to delay payment of any remaining tuition, fees, and or program fees can enroll in the GA Deferment Plan.
 GAs enrolling this plan must do so the business day before classes start to avoid Late Charges.